9 tips for team building with remote teams

 7. Celebrate together

-Boosting each other’s confidence is a big part of building a team.
+Boosting each other’s confidence is a big part of building virtual teams too.
 So trumpet people’s achievements by posting congratulations on your chat channel - and don’t stop at gifs and emojis.
 If there’s a rewards scheme in your company, make sure your remote employees are part of it, and if there isn’t, set one up with vouchers and gifts for successes.

 8. Make the most of diversity

 Diversity is great for teams and will make yours stronger as you build your own team culture.
 To make the most of diversity, do your research and get to know each team member, their cultural backgrounds and how they like to approach tasks, issues and activities.

 Plus, stay up to date with global calendars for celebrations and holidays - you might be able to work together to create some fun team activities around them.